ntedvs/ntedvs/README.md

 # <))))><

 I'm Nate.
-I work mainly with TypeScript but mess around with Python and Rust.
-I'm looking for a job so reach out.
+I work with TypeScript, Python, and Rust.
+I'm a student at The University of Pittsburgh.
 I switch between MacOS, Windows, Fedora, and NixOS.
 More [here](https://ntedvs.com).